 Here in the New Deletion Policy page, give a Policy Name, and Description.

-Then click on +New button to add a new rule to the policy.
+Then click on the +New button to add a new rule to the policy.
 Here give a name for the rule.
 Either you can delete an item to recycle bin or you can permanently delete the item.
 Here I have chosen Delete to Recycle Bin option.

 Date from when the document deletion date will be calculated, in this case, choose either Last Modified Date or Created date.
 Whatever option you will choose, the time period calculation will be done based on this option.